alvoskov/SmokeRand/README.md

  full    | 44              | 2^40                | 2^41

+Batteries from TestU01 use the next number of values:

+- SmallCrush --- 2^26 values (comparable to `express` battery)
+- Crush --- 2^35 values (comparable to `default` battery)
+- BigCrush -- 2^38 values (comparable to `full` battery)

+However SmokeRand tests are about 5-10 times faster than tests from TestU01 due to optimized implementations that don't use floating point values and multiplications whenever possible.
+Birthday spacings tests use radix sort instead of QuickSort.

 # How to test a pseudorandom number generator

 Two ways of PRNG testing are implemented in SmokeRand: